CaitW/oblique-photo-viewer/README.md

 ### Pull Requests

-When making pull requests, please use the gulp task `pre-deploy` to lint your files before submitting.
+When making pull requests, please use the gulp task `lint` to lint your files before submitting.